chrissyhunt/carson-bot/README.md

 # Welcome to CarsonBot!

-CarsonBot is a versatile home inventory management system built using Sinatra, ActiveRecord, and ActiveSupport.
+CarsonBot is a versatile home inventory management system built using Sinatra, ActiveRecord, ActiveSupport, bcrypt, and Rack Flash.

 ## Installation